What to Expect at the National Cowboy Poetry Gathering

 There’s a lot going on.
 How do I figure out what I want to do?

 We anticipate having the full daily schedule online by mid-December every year, so you can plan ahead for January's Gathering.
 Events enjoyed through the purchase of either a Deluxe 3-day Pass or Day Pass such as music and poetry sessions, panel discussions and films, are scheduled between 10:00 am and 5:30 pm.
 Most sessions run an hour to an hour and a half.
 Ticketed evening shows are 7:00 pm on Monday, Tuesday and Wednesday (if scheduled), and 6:30 and 8:30 on Thursday, Friday and Saturday.
 Participating artists’ biographies and samples of their work are also available online to help you choose new artists to enjoy.

 How do I meet people?

 Just introduce yourself!
 Artists, staff and audience alike are friendly and willing to introduce newcomers to their favorite parts of the Gathering.
-You can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening, or sign up for a hands-on workshop and get to know your classmates.
+Sign up for a hands-on workshop and get to know your classmates, or you can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening reception.
 One of the best ways to meet people is to grab your fiddle, guitar, washboard, flute, accordion, or other instrument and jam the evening away; or simply sidle up to the bar in the Pioneer Saloon.